PLSysSec/cse127-website/docs/index.md

 The midterm exam will be held in class on February 13th.
 The midterm is **closed-book**, but you may use a double-sided cheat sheet (letter-size).

-The final exam will be held on March 20th in **TBA** from 7:00PM-9:59PM.
+The final exam will be held on March 20th in **Solis 104** from 7:00PM-9:59PM.
 You **must** take the exam at this time and location.
 The final is **closed-book**, but you may use 2 double-sided cheat sheets (letter-size).